 Look for programme details in terms of fees, learning environment, lifestyle costs, reputation and rankings curriculum, faculty profile, and career services.
 Look beyond polished marketing catchphrasescheck online forums for example, to see what students and alumni have to say.

-"While comparing MBA programs, remember that this process is not about finding the best MBA program in the world.
+"While comparing MBA programmes, remember that this process is not about finding the best MBA programme in the world.
 It is about finding the best for you, and what’s good for you is not necessarily good for someone else."
 Nikki Harle, Admission Manager, EDHEC Business School

 5. Learn more about the class profile